AWS Certified Solutions Architect – Associate SAA-C01 Exam Learning Path (Obsolete)

 SAA-C01 is Obsolete now, Please refer SAA-C02 Learning Path

-AWS Solutions Architect – Associate Feb 2018 exam is the latest AWS exam and would replace the old CSA-Associate exam.
+AWS Solutions Architect – Associate SAA-C01 exam is the latest AWS exam and would replace the old CSA-Associate exam.
 It basically validates the ability to effectively demonstrate knowledge of how to architect and deploy secure and robust applications on AWS technologies

 - Define a solution using architectural design principles based on customer requirements.

 - Provide implementation guidance based on best practices to the organization throughout the life cycle of the project.

 AWS Solutions Architect – Associate SAA-C01 Exam Summary

 - AWS has updated the exam concepts from the focus being on individual services to more building of scalable, highly available, cost-effective, performant, resilient and operational effective architecture

 - Although, most of the services covered by the the old exam are the same.
 There are few new additions like API Gateway, Lambda, ECS, Aurora

 - Exam surely covers the architecture aspects in deep, so you must be able to visualize the architecture, even draw them out in the exam just to understand how it would work and how different services relate.